1Panic/AlexaPcStreaming/README.md

 # AlexaPcStreaming
-Send you PC Audio to your Alexa with Multiroom support!
+Send your PC Audio to Amazon Alexa with Multiroom support!